gwicksted/paste-escaped/README.md

 # Paste Escaped

+TypeScript Semantic Paste

-VSCode Semantic Paste into **TypeScript** code with proper escaping based on where the caret is positioned.
+_(escapes pasted text based on where the cursor is positioned)_

 ![paste-escaped][logo]